drduh/macOS-Security-and-Privacy-Guide/README.md

 Look to [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/) for a two factor and private key (e.g., ssh, gpg) hardware token.
 See [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) and [trmm.net/Yubikey](https://trmm.net/Yubikey).
 One of two Yubikey's slots can also be programmed to emit a long, static password (which can be used in combination with a short, memorized password, for example).

 ## Backup

 Always encrypt files locally before backing them up to external media or online services.

-One way is to use a symmetric cipher with **gpg** and a password of your choosing.
+One way is to use a symmetric cipher with GPG and a password of your choosing.

 To encrypt a directory:

     tar zcvf - ~/Downloads | gpg -c > ~/Desktop/backup-$(date +%F-%H%M).tar.gz.gpg

-To decrypt it:
+To decrypt an archive:

     gpg -o ~/Desktop/decrypted-backup.tar.gz \
       -d ~/Desktop/backup-2015-01-01-0000.tar.gz.gpg && \